Dealing with the dreaded health

 Conclusion

-Perhaps you already know where this is going, and yes, our advice is usually to say that expats shouldn’t file their own insurance claims in Southeast Asia unless there’s no other option.
+Perhaps you already know where this is going, and yes, our advice is to say that expats shouldn’t always file their own insurance claims in Southeast Asia.
 There are simply too many potential pitfalls and problems that can arise if you don’t have the expertise.

-Thankfully, Tenzing Pacific has a team of trained Claims Support professionals who can help you with all aspects of your insurance claim, from start to finish.
-We’ll make sure that you get the full amount of money you’re entitled to, and we’ll do the heavy lifting for you.
-Our team can help translate and navigate the insurance claim system, so you don’t have to.
+Thankfully, Tenzing Pacific has a team of trained professionals who can help you with all aspects of your insurance claim, from start to finish.
+They can help translate and navigate the insurance claim system, so you don’t have to.

 Don’t have health insurance yet?
 You really should.
 Get in touch.